openmoh/openmohaa/README.md

 ## Current State

-OpenMoHAA is still in its early days.
-The singleplayer part is not working correctly, but the `training` map can be fully played from start to end, the current usage is multiplayer.
+OpenMoHAA is still under development.
+The single-player campaign is not yet fully functional, but the `training` map can be played from start to end.
+The current focus is on multiplayer.

 ## Running